TechGrounds-Cloud8/cloud8-Killian97/assignments answers w2/NTW-01/NTW-01 answer.md

 - Error control, on the receivers end this makes sure the data is send and received correctly, if not it will request a re transmission.
 - Flow control, on the senders end flow control makes sure the receiver is not flooded.
 For example when the sender has a quicker connection than the receiver the flow control will match the transmission speed to the speed of the receiver.
 This creates a optimal data transmission.

     Layer 4 is also where the adressing occurs, this in done in protocols TCP/IP is a example protocol more about this later.

-5. **Layer 3 (Network layer):**
+5. **Layer 3 (Network layer):** When this layer receives segments from layer 4 it splits them into even smaller units called "packets", the destination is also in these packets.
+When this layer receiver packets it will reasemmble then into segments again.
+The network layer ALWAYS ensures data is transported in the most efficient way.
+Out of a billion options this layer will identify the most efficient one, this is called routing.
+The destinations for these packets can be "LAN" or "WAN".
+- LAN, Local Area Network.
+If the destination is same LAN the destination adress will be copied from layer 4.
+- WAN, Wide Area Network.
+If the destination is WAN the packets will be send to a gateway (for example a router), in this case the destination should always be the receivers gateway adress since it has to go to a different LAN.
+When the destinated "router" receives the packets it will transmit them to the LAN.

+6. **layer 2 (Data Link):**